jbcodeforce/jbcodeforce.github.io/docs/golf/index.md

 * **Full Sing**: 20 balls - iron 7 or 6 - 2 clubs on the ground for alignment - use the routine.
 * **Alignment**: 10 balls - wood and driver - focus on rythm - finish with half swing on wedge.
 * **Chipping**: 15 minutes - 10 shots with different clubs: S, P, 8. -> put 9 balls in 3m circle.
 Think landing zone and adapt with club and swing height.
 * **Putting**: 5 minutes - sensation and speed.

 ## Full Swing

 ### 2021 8/11: Full swing analysis

-* need to get shoulder tilt at 8% right
+* Need to get shoulder tilt at 8% right
-* hand too high at the beginning of back swing, hips do not start to turn.
+* Hands too high at the beginning of the back swing, hips do not start to turn.
-* swing started by hand not hip turn
+* Swing started by hands moving not by hip turn
-* Zach has the hand lower.
+* Zach has the hands lower.

 ![](./images/0811-01.png)

-* He keeps them lower at the end of the back swing and not going that far.
+* He keeps them lower at the end of the back swing and not going too far.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/2odG0NPBh_Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>